ckti-gitian-ion/ion/doc/build-unix.md

 ## Berkeley DB
 It is recommended to use Berkeley DB 4.8.
+If you have to build it yourself:

+It is recommended to use Berkeley DB 4.8.
 If you have to build it yourself, you can use [the installation script included in contrib/](/contrib/install_db4.sh)